fullstackatbrown/Brown-Political-Union/README.md

 ## User Story 1
 There should be the following tabs:
+1. Home Page
--About Page
+2. About Page
--Events*
--Constitution*
+3. Events*
+4. Constitution*
--Parties [Political Affiliation– Text submitted by BPU] -Leadership*
+5. Parties [Political Affiliation– Text submitted by BPU]
--Contact*
+6. Leadership*
+7. Contact*

 Should be able to navigate between tabs.